QuantEcon/lecture-source-py/source/rst/arellano.rst

 * large capital outflows during recessions

-Such dynamics are consistent with the experiences of many countries
+Such dynamics are consistent with experiences of many countries

 Structure
 ===============

-In this section, we describe the main features of the model
+In this section we describe the main features of the model

 Output, Consumption and Debt
 -----------------------------